 Read the introduction here.

 "In terms of Euro 79 sound, we have a fair bit I'm pleased to say.
 13 shows I think.
 Mostly full shows but that has yet to be confirmed coz we have never played through them all.
 But rest assured the Live Killers period is well covered AUDIO wise... but far far far less so in footage terms.
 Only when we play every tape all the way through will we know exact details.
 I will then discover precisely which segments were used for the Killers LP, and I’m looking forward to confirming all that stuff.
-[This does not mean] what does exist will be great quality which will ALL be usable at some point.
+It looks like we might have 13 shows represented but this does NOT mean they are entire shows, neither does it mean that what does exist will be great quality which will ALL be usable at some point.
 That presumption would be naive.
 Most of what was discarded for Live Killers was probably left for good reasons – not least technical ones.
 I don’t know, none of us do, but we will soon.
-At the moment Live Killers details are rather vague because we have never had reason to go into them in great detail like we did with the Freddie tapes for the 2000 ‘Solo’ box, for example."
+At the moment Live Killers details are rather vague because we have never had reason to go into them in great detail like we did with the Freddie tapes for the 2000 'Solo' box, for example."

 All portions are noted because there are audible cuts within the songs indicating that it is switching to another concert.

 My track times correspond with the 1991 Hollywood Records CDs.

 About two thirds of the album has been sorted out to date.
 Click on a song to jump down the page for its specific details.

 |Song||Portion length||Actual concert|

 |We Will Rock You (fast)||0 - 1:16||unknown|

 |1:55 - 2:48||unknown|